Balsamic vinegar: Italian condimenti that used the term balsamic

-As there are no official standards or labelling systems to designate condimento balsamic vinegar, it can be hard to tell their quality based on the packaging alone.
+As there are no official standards or labeling systems to designate condimento balsamic vinegar, it can be hard to tell their quality based on the packaging alone.

 Comparison

 From a legal point of view, TBV is categorized as a "food condiment", while BVM is a "wine vinegar".
 BVM can be produced without a lengthy aging period, whereas TBV gains its particular features during a long aging period fixed by law at no less than 12 years.
-TBV is the only condiment in the world produced starting from cooked grape musts without the adding of other substances, whereas BVM is a blend of concentrated grape musts, wine vinegars, and caramel (optional).
+TBV is the only condiment in the world produced starting from cooked grape musts without the addition of other substances, whereas BVM is a blend of concentrated grape musts, wine vinegars, and caramel (optional).